mozilla/bugbot/README.rst

   python
   import keyring
+  keyring.set_password("bugzilla", "username", "password") # using your username and password
+  # Please make sure that any special char in the password must be URL encoded (example: ! = %21)
-  keyring.set_password("bugzilla", "username", "password") # using your username and password keyring.get_password("bugzilla", "username")  # should confirm the new password exit() deactivate
+  keyring.get_password("bugzilla", "username")  # should confirm the new password exit() deactivate

-Then test a dry-run of the crontjob again (with or without the redirect to logs) to make sure the script runs through.
+Then test a dry-run of the cronjob again (with or without the redirect to logs) to make sure the script runs through.